hapax/hapax.github.io/assets/bh-kids.md

 The answer is that the nature of the atom is different!
 A black hole is not made from the atoms you find in chemistry textbooks.
-Instead, these are "Planck atoms", which are somehow the indivisible units of spacetime itself.
+Instead, these are "Planck atoms", somehow the indivisible units of spacetime itself.

 #### Bekenstein-Hawking entropy